Our session was off-campus: a meeting of minds via Zoom, on a cool Saturday afternoon (here in Melbourne, at least).

 While the share of total revenue from direct government grants has fallen lower since the 1990s, the context since the early 2000s is one of strong public and private spending growth.

-Public spending growth was outpaced by private spending growth for universities, particularly from international students.
+Public spending growth was outpaced by private spending growth (if we treat HELP loans as simply private) for universities, particularly from international students.
 But this growth also reflects market risk, as seen now in 2020 due to COVID 19.

 Part of the context for the goverment’s planned funding changes in 2020 is a university sector budget shortfall, due to lower international revenue.
 But the June package does not aim to offer any “funding bailout” to offset those losses.
 Rather, its focus is on reforming the funding model for course costs while meeting future domestic enrolment growth, now expected to be higher in an economy facing higher unemployment.